-First, no buttons are pressed during the two-minute low power mode and the instrument automatically powers OFF.
-The automatic power down mode will return the instrument to a standard testing sequence and if the operator wants to perform another Passive Test they must go through the menu selection process again.

-A second option is that the operator presses the OFF button, powering the instrument OFF prior to the end of the two-minute low power timer.
-Again, the instrument will be in the standard direct sample mode if powered ON after this occurs.
+- Second, if the ON button is pressed while the instrument is in the low power mode the instrument will return to the Passive Mode indicated by the instrument's current temperature, followed by the test counter and then PAS flashing indicating the instrument is ready to perform another Passive Test. - Third, if the operator presses the OFF button, powering the instrument OFF prior to the end of the two-minute low power timer, the instrument will be in the standard direct sample mode if powered ON after this occurs.